-- = Location indicator; displays the symbol and number of the menu, parameter, etc. Example: M2 = Menu 2 (Parameters); P2.1.3 = Acceleration time. - •• = Description line; Displays the description of the menu, value or fault.
+- Location indicator; displays the symbol and number of the menu, parameter, etc. Example: M2 = Menu 2 (Parameters); P2.1.3 = Acceleration time. - •• = Description line; Displays the description of the menu, value or fault. - Value line; Displays the numerical and textual values of references, parameters, etc. and the number of submenus available in each menu.